 Border health core capacities

 The core capacities are regarded as critical for identifying and managing potential public health risks including preventing the international spread of disease.
-There are two types of core capacities that are required at our international airports and seaports.
-These are described in Articles 19–22 and Part B of Annex 1 of the IHR.
+There are two types of core capacities that are required at our IHR-designated international airports and seaports.

 Capacities required at all times

-These capacities are regarded as ‘business as usual’ and set out some fundamental capacities that all points of entry should have on a daily basis, including.
+These capacities are regarded as business as usual and set out some fundamental capacities that all points of entry (seaports and airports) should routinely have in place, including:

-- Access to medical service and diagnostic staff and equipment
+- access to medical staff and diagnostic staff and equipment

-- Access to trained staff and programmes for vector control (eg, rats and mosquitoes).
+- access to trained staff and programmes for vector control (eg, rats and mosquitoes).
+In practice, this means vector control surveillance programmes.

 Capacities required during a public health emergency of international concern

-These capacities focus on being prepared for, and being able to appropriately respond to, a significant public health event that could impact on the international community.
+These capacities focus on being prepared for, and being able to appropriately respond to, a significant public health event that could impact on the international community (eg, a pandemic).
+These include:

-- Communication contact points for relevant airport and ports, public health authorities and other agencies
+- communication contact points for relevant airports and ports, public health authorities, and other agencies

-- Assessment and quarantine of suspect or affected travellers at facilities away from the international port
+- assessment and quarantine of suspect or affected travellers at facilities away from the international port or airport

-- Entry/exit control for departing and arriving passengers
+- entry/exit controls for arriving and departing passengers

 - Auckland International Airport